FULL SERVICE AGENCY REVEALS INTENSE STUDY: “BRAVERY REQUIRED” FOR SUCCESS; LAUNCHES NEW WEBSITE

 Results from Crux Creative’s year-long intensive study of successful creative material reveals the need for intensified philosophy, and other key principles the firm incorporates into their new website, CruxCreative.com, and their client’s designs.

 The five-person, 1,000 square ft. design firm of Lake Geneva, Wisconsin, does anything but “small” work.
-In a year-long intensive study of the most successful designs in the modern economy, the team discovered one element in common among top performing creative work: bravery is required.
+In a year-long intensive study of the most successful designs in the modern economy, the team discovered one element in common among top-performing creative work: bravery is required.

-Putting what the firm learned into practice, the creative agency announces the launch of their new website, CruxCreative.com.
+Putting what the firm learned into practice, the creative agency announces the launch of its new website, CruxCreative.com.
 Through bold graphical depictions of pivotal moments, the site captures the firm’s driving belief, that every brand has a pivotal decision to make – and making the right one means the difference between a brand’s owning the market or hardly breaking through.

 Crux Creative describes itself as “a passionate, experience-driven, ‘let’s-go-for-it’ kind of agency”.
-Headquartered in Lake Geneva with additional team members in Boston, Chicago, Las Vegas, and Phoenix, the company provides a multidisciplinary approach to producing design and marketing solutions using a variety of communication channels and services, including: wayfinding/branded environments, smart web/media solutions and print/branding.
+Headquartered in Lake Geneva with additional team members in Boston, Chicago, Las Vegas, and Phoenix, the company provides a multidisciplinary approach to producing design and marketing solutions using a variety of communication channels and services, including wayfinding/branded environments, smart web/media solutions and print/branding.

 For more information contact Michele Allen: